jupyterhub/binderhub/CONTRIBUTING.md

 3. You can now access it locally at https://localhost:8585

-Note that building and launching will not work!
+Note that building and launching will not work, but the `testing/localonly/binderhub_config.py` setup a fake building process which allows you to work on the UI experience.